BakrN/vortex/tests/regression/tensor_core/README.md

 ## Experiment Data

-All experiment data, including the results used to generate plots in the paper, can be found in the `experiment.zip` file.
+All experiment data, including the results used to generate plots in the paper, can be found in the `experiments.zip` file.
 This archive contains folders named after the corresponding figure numbers in the paper.

 ### Folder Contents
-Each folder contains subdirectories named according to experiment configurations:
+Each figure's folder contains subdirectories named according to experiment configurations:
 - **Examples**:
   - `th16`: Configurations with 16 threads ($NT$).
   - `wg2`: Configurations with work group sizes of 2 ($WG$).